-With these new refrigerant laws, manufacturers will no longer be able make R-22 or any other HCFC refrigerants after 2020 due to the R22 Phase out.
-So… If it’s already costing you an arm and a leg to top off your Air Conditioner, you can only expect it to get worse.
-However, their is another solution you might be interested in hearing about!
+With these new refrigerant laws, manufacturers can no longer make R-22 or any other HCFC refrigerants after 2020 due to the R-22 phase-out.
+So, if it’s already costing you a lot to top off your air conditioner, you can only expect it to get worse.
+Thankfully, there is another solution you might be interested in.

-Others, think of “drop in” refrigerants as refrigerants that are compatible with the original refrigerant designed for your equipment (such as R22), but do however require that the existing refrigerant be recovered and possibly a few extra measures be taken such as an oil change or changing of the liquid line drier before charging the system with the new “drop in” refrigerant.
-We call this a retrofit!
+Others think of “drop-in” refrigerants as refrigerants that are compatible with the original refrigerant designed for your equipment (such as R-22), but do require that the existing refrigerant be recovered and possibly a few extra measures be taken, such as an oil change or changing of the liquid line drier before charging the system with the new “drop-in” refrigerant.
+We call this a retrofit.

-Yes, there are many drop in replacements for R22, but you’re going to want to read this before moving forward.
-Because may not what you think!
+Yes, there are many drop-in replacements for R-22, but you’ll want to read this before moving forward because they may not be what you think.

-However, there are not any drop in refrigerants available that can be mixed with R-22 at this time.
+However, there are no drop-in refrigerants available that can be mixed with R-22 at this time.

-$900.00 to $1,500.00 is the average price we have found among most reputable companies to retrofit an existing R-22 system with an R22 Replacement refrigerant!
-It certainly can be expensive to do, but it could help you get around the R22 Phase Out by the EPA for a little longer.
+It costs $900 to $1,500 on average, based on what we found among the most reputable companies, to retrofit an existing R-22 system with an R22 replacement refrigerant.
+It can be expensive to do, but it could help you get around the R-22 phase-out by the EPA for a little longer if you need to.

-How to retrofit an R22 system with an R22 replacement refrigerant?
+How can I retrofit an R-22 system with an R-22 replacement refrigerant?

-No, you cannot use R-410A refrigerant on your existing R22 equipment.
-While in some cases it may be possible to use parts of your existing HVAC system, in most cases it is not recommended.
-However, even if you were to use your existing evaporator coil, air handler or furnace, you would still need to change out your condenser.
-This is because R410A refrigerant runs at higher pressures and all around has much different characteristics then R22.
-Your compressor was not designed to use this refrigerant and unfortunately, it just wont work.
+No, you cannot use R-410A refrigerant on your R-22 equipment.
+While in some cases, it may be possible to use parts of your existing HVAC system, it is usually not recommended.
+However, even if you were to use your existing evaporator coil, air handler, or furnace, you would still need to change out your condenser.
+This is because R-410A refrigerant runs at higher pressures and has mostly different characteristics than R-22.

 What are the new refrigerant laws?

-IRC M1411.8 and IMC 1101.10 have been put into play in many areas around the U.S., which require that all accessible HVAC refrigerant ports to be secured with tamper-resistant caps!
-These laws are not associated with the R22 Phase out by the EPA, but could potentially help if your R22 or other refrigerants are being stolen!
-This will help protect your heating and air conditioning system from theft and would be refrigerant huffers!
+IRC M1411.8 and IMC 1101.10 have been put into effect in many areas around the U.S., which require that all accessible HVAC refrigerant ports be secured with tamper-resistant caps.
+These laws are not associated with the R-22 phase-out by the EPA but could help if your R-22 or other refrigerants are being stolen.
+This will help protect your heating and AC system from theft.

 Why were the new refrigerant laws made?

-Originally, these mandates were brought into effect in the effort of reducing the increase of teen air-conditioning refrigerant-related huffing deaths.
-By now you should already be aware that the refrigerant R22 is currently at the end of it’s life.
-After 2020, consumers will be forced to upgrade to R410A refrigerant and equipment or use drop in refrigerants!
-This is because the EPA has decided on 2018 as the last year of the phase out plan.
-With that said, the current price of R22 is enough to give consumers a serious headache!
-Since the price hike, there have been countless reports of stolen R22 across the United States!
-With only an extremely limited supply of recycled R22 available after 2020, we can only expect those numbers to go up!
+Originally, these mandates were brought into effect in an effort to reduce the number of teen AC-refrigerant-related huffing deaths.
+After 2020, consumers are required to upgrade to R-410A refrigerant and equipment or use drop-in refrigerants.
+This is because the EPA decided that 2018 would be the last year of the phase-out plan.
+Since the price hike, there have been countless reports of stolen R-22 across the United States.
+With an extremely limited supply of recycled R-22 available, those numbers can be expected to increase.

-Maybe it’s time for you to have tamper-resistant caps installed on your system!
+It may be time for you to have tamper-resistant caps installed on your system.

 (It’s important to note that the information in this news report is not 100% accurate.
-R22 is not the only refrigerant being huffed or stolen!
-As a matter of fact, even the newer refrigerants, such as R410a are experiencing similar issues!
-These newer refrigerants are still subject to the same laws!)
+R-22 is not the only refrigerant being huffed or stolen.
+Even the newer refrigerants, such as R-410A, are experiencing similar issues.
+These newer refrigerants are still subject to the same laws.)

 HAVE A QUESTION THAT WE DIDN’T GO OVER?

-Ask us in the comments below and we will answer it!
+Ask us in the comments below, and we’ll answer it.